Livable Garden Centre | Livable Basics

 Obovate (Leaf Shape)

-An obovate leaf shape is broader at the top half and narrows towards the base or stem.
-Similar to an upside down egg shape.
+Obovate refers to a leaf shape that is broader at the top and narrows towards the base or stem.
+It resembles an upside-down egg.

 Open forest

-Open forest refers to a habitat characterised by scattered trees with a relatively open canopy, allowing a moderate amount of sunlight to reach the ground.
-It typically consists of a mix of tree species, understory vegetation, and a diverse range of flora and fauna.
+Open forest refers to a habitat characterised by scattered trees with an open canopy, allowing moderate sunlight to reach the ground.
+These forests support a mix of understory vegetation and a variety of plant and animal species.

 P